pennybarnes/pennybarnes/README.md

 - 👋 Hi, I’m @pennybarnes
-- 👀 I’m interested in ...
+- 👀 I’m interested in analytics
-- 🌱 I’m currently learning geospatial analytics using the descarteslabs platform
+- 🌱 I’m currently building solutions for cloud data platforms!
-- 📫 How to reach me ...
+- 📫 How to reach me linkedin

 <!---
 pennybarnes/pennybarnes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.